dahan-1996/ISS_gruppe3_2020/README.md

 # ISS_gruppe3_2020
 Aufgabe.py is in opencv

-main is in PIL and numpy
+main.py is in PIL and numpy